 Without further ado, let’s get started:

-Beta Hydroxy Acids are a family of chemical exfoliants that slough off dead skin cells and reveal fresh, glowing skin underneath.
+Beta hydroxy acids are a family of chemical exfoliants that slough off dead skin cells and reveal fresh, glowing skin underneath.
 It is a miracle ingredient for people with acne-prone skin and helps with whiteheads, blackheads, and open pores.

-C for Charcoal
+C — Charcoal

 The use of charcoal in skin care ingredients dates back to the Egyptians.
-It is known for absorbing all the nasty impurities of your skin and make it squeaky clean, ready to absorb the goodness of all skincare products.
+It is known for absorbing all the nasty impurities of your skin and making it squeaky clean, ready to absorb the goodness of all skincare products.
 It works wonders for people with congested skin.

-D for Dihydroxyacetone
+D — Dihydroxyacetone

 Dihydroxyacetone aka DHA is an amazing natural tanner.
 It is used in high-quality tanning products to give you a Greek goddess glow that is stroke-free.
 A summer essential in my opinion.

-E for Emollients
+E — Emollients

 What are emollients?
 Think of them as wonder products that prevent water loss and help keep your skin hydrated.
 Some of the common emollients include shea butter, petroleum, squalane, and cocoa butter.
 They are great for people with dry skin and nourish it from within.

-F for Ferulic Acid
+F — Ferulic Acid

 Ferulic acid is a compound found in plants and is known for its antioxidant properties.
 It works amazingly well to combat the signs of aging and fight free radicals.
 Make it a part of your nightly routine to see a dramatic improvement in your skin.

-G for Glycerin
+G — Glycerin

 It is a cheap yet effective skincare product.
 Glycerine helps to retain the moisture of the skin and improves the overall skin texture.
 You can easily find it in most moisturizers and body lotions.

-H for Hyaluronic Acid
+H — Hyaluronic Acid

 I am sure you have seen this ingredient all over the internet.
-Dermatologists, beauty gurus, and influencers swear by it and for all the right reasons.
-In just a single-use, you can see a massive difference in your skin.
+Dermatologists, beauty gurus, and influencers swear by it, and for all the right reasons.
+In just a single use, you can see a massive difference in your skin.
 It will look visibly plumper and healthier.
-You can find Hyaluronic Acid Silk Serums and moisturizers in the market.
+You can find hyaluronic acid silk serums and moisturizers in the market.
 It is one ingredient that works for all skin types.

-I for Iris
+I — Iris

-It is a flower extract, known for its antiaging properties.
+It is a flower extract, known for its anti-aging properties.
 Iris protects the skin and fights against free radicals.
 Over time, it increases cell turnover and lessens the appearance of fine lines and wrinkles.

-J for Jojoba Oil
+J — Jojoba Oil

 It is a fragrance-free oil that is rich in fatty acids and is nongreasy.
 Jojoba oil is a perfect moisturizer for all skin types including oily ones due to its ultralight texture.
 It can be used as a moisturizer as well as a natural cleansing balm.

-K for Vitamin K
+K — Vitamin K

-M for Mandelic Acid
+M — Mandelic Acid

 Mandelic acid is also a part of the AHA family.
 It boosts the cell turnover process and improves skin texture.
 It also adds to the glow and makes your skin look and feel healthy.

-N for Niacinamide
+N — Niacinamide

-O for Oatmeal
+O — Oatmeal

 Oatmeal is made from whole grains.
 It moisturizes and soothes the skin while fighting skin inflammation and itching sensation.

-P for Probiotics
+P — Probiotics

 Probiotics are known for calming skin inflammation.
 It banishes dryness, irritation, and speeds up the skin healing process.
 Probiotics fight dull, dehydrated skin and make it look bouncy and healthy.

-Q for Quercetin
+Q — Quercetin

 Quercetin is typically found in fruits and is known for its anti-inflammatory properties.
 It minimizes redness and reduces the puffy appearance.
 Quercetin also reduces the look of fine lines and pigmentation.

-R for Retinol
+R — Retinol

 You have all probably heard of retinol if you have simply explored anti-aging skin care products in any way shape or form.
 These are great skin care ingredients to incorporate into your skincare routine if you are in your mid to late twenties.
 Retinol will help you age beautifully by preventing the signs of aging.

-S for Sodium Bicarbonate
+S — Sodium Bicarbonate

 Commonly known as baking soda, it is a skincare ingredient you need to be mindful of while using.
-It works amazingly well in clay masks but do not use it frequently otherwise it can dry out your skin.
+It works amazingly well in clay masks, but do not use it frequently otherwise, it can dry out your skin.
 Sodium Bicarbonate works wonders for congested pores.

-T for Turmeric
+T — Turmeric

 It is nature’s wonder.
 Turmeric works amazingly well for people with acne-prone skin due to its anti-inflammatory and antibacterial properties.
 Do a patch test before applying turmeric-infused skincare ingredients all over your skin.

-U for Undecylenic Acid
+U — Undecylenic Acid

 It is an amazing antifungal ingredient that prevents and cures topical fungus.
-This is an amazing ingredient for those struggling with any skin infections.
+This is an amazing ingredient for those struggling with skin infections.

-V for Vitamin B5
+V — Vitamin B5

 Vitamin B5 is an effective humectant that binds the water to your skin.
 It is perfect for people with sensitive skin and makes your skin look plumper and healthier.

-W is for White Tea Leaf Extract
+W — White Tea Leaf Extract

 White tea extract has a very high concentration of antioxidants.
 It protects your skin against free radicals and helps with skin issues such as dullness, dehydration, and fine lines.

-X for Xanthan Gum
+X — Xanthan Gum

 It is a common ingredient in many skincare products but it does not do anything for your skin.
-It is more of a thickener and emulsifying agent that is used to create the right texture of the product.
+It is more of a thickener and emulsifying agent that is used to create the right texture for the product.

-Y for Yeast Extract
+Y — Yeast Extract

 Yeast Extract is extracted from the yeast that reduces skin sensitivity and helps your skin retain moisture.
-It minimizes the appearance of fine lines, wrinkles and makes your skin look healthy and plump.
+It minimizes the appearance of fine lines, wrinkles, and makes your skin look healthy and plump.

-Z for Zinc
+Z — Zinc